humanshell.net custom domain mapping

 The first time I tried a CNAME I set it to commons.gc.cuny.edu.
 I just changed that to dft.commons.gc.cuny.edu to see what happens.

-#9 Updated by Dominic Giglio almost 5 years ago
+#9 Updated by Dominic Giglio about 5 years ago

 After a little more testing I'm curious if the IT dept made a small error.
 Here's what I did: